htcondor/htcondor/docs/man-pages/condor_token_request.rst

 -----------

 *condor_token_request* will request an authentication token from a remote daemon.
-Unlike *condor_token_fetch*, the user doesn't need to have an existing authenticated identity with the remote daemon when using *condor_token_request*.
 Token requests must be approved by the daemon's administrator using *condor_token_request_approve*.
+Unlike *condor_token_fetch*, the user doesn't need an existing identity with the remote daemon when using *condor_token_request* (an anonymous method, such as ``SSL`` without a client certificate will suffice).

 If the request is successfully enqueued, the request ID will be printed to ``stderr``;
-the administrator will need to know the ID to approve the request.
+the administrator will need to know the ID to approve the request.  *condor_token_request* will wait until the request is approved, timing out after an hour.

-The token request mechanism provides a powerful way to bootstrap authentication in a HTCondor pool - a remote user can request an identity, call the system administrator on the telephone to confirm the authenticity of the request, and then securely recieve their authentication token.
+The token request mechanism provides a powerful way to bootstrap authentication in a HTCondor pool - a remote user can request an identity, verify the authenticity of the request out-of-band with the remote daemon's administrator, and then securely recieve their authentication token.

 By default, *condor_token_request* will query the local *condor_collector*; by specifying